kobe5pts/solo_assessment_2024_CS551Q/README.md

 ```
    Launch the admin application by adding   /admin   to the web homepage address launched in step 5 above.
 ## Creating a user
-   You create a user by signing up using the [Register] button, however, such user would have to be activated by the superuser in the
+   You create a user by signing up using the [Register] button, however, such user MUST to be activated by the superuser in the
    admin dashboard for now.
 Authentication for new user was not implemented in this project.
 ### Program Structure
 The program is composed of six Django applications: mobile_phones_shop for site basic settings, carts, category, orders, products_shop, and useraccounts applications for the website's detailed content.